 - Individuals who are allergic to cow’s milk are often advised to also avoid milk from other domestic animals.
 For example, goat's milk protein is similar to cow's milk protein and may, therefore, cause a reaction in individuals who have a milk allergy.

-- Kosher Dairy: A “D” or the word “dairy” following the circled K or U on a product label indicates the presence of milk protein or a risk of milk protein contamination.
+- Kosher Dairy: A “D” or the word “dairy” following the circled K or U on a product label indicates the presence of milk protein or a risk that the product is contaminated with milk protein.
 These products should be avoided.

 - Kosher Pareve: A product labeled “pareve” is considered milk-free under kosher dietary law.
 However, a food product may be considered pareve even if it contains a very small amount of milk protein – potentially enough to cause an allergic reaction in susceptible individuals.
 Do not assume that pareve-labeled products will always safe.